bestwebsoft/google-captcha-recaptcha-wordpress-plugin/readme.txt

 7. Contact form with Google Captcha.

 == Changelog ==

+= V1.16 - 18.05.2015 =
+* Bugfix : We fixed the bug with checking captcha when deleted 'recaptcha_widget_div'.
+* Bugfix : We fixed the bug with using deprecated jQuery methods (thanks to Junio Vitorino, github.com/juniovitorino).
+* NEW : The Arabic language file is added.
+* NEW : The German language file is added.
+* NEW : The Hindi language file is added.
+* Update : We updated all functionality for wordpress 4.2.2.

 = V1.15 - 09.04.2015 =
 * Bugfix : We fixed the bug with captcha check for users from the list of exceptions.